 1 (1) In general.-This Act preempts any law, 2 rule, regulation, requirement, standard, or other pro- 3 vision having the force and effect of law of any 4 State, or political subdivision of a State, expressly 5 relating to the transmission or contents of commu- 6 nications relating to the assertion of patent rights.
-7 (2) EFFECT ON OTHER STATE LAWS.-Except 8 as provided in paragraph (1), this Act shall not be 9 construed to preempt or limit any provision of any 10 State law, including any State consumer protection 11 law, any State law relating to acts of fraud or decep- 12 tion, and any State trespass, contract, or tort law.
-13 (b) Enforcement by State Attorneys Gen- 14 ERAL.- 15 (1) In General.-In any case in which the at- 16 torney general of a State has reason to believe that 17 an interest of the residents of that State has been 18 adversely affected by any person who violates section 19 2, the attorney general of the State, may bring a 20 civil action on behalf of such residents of the State 21 in a district court of the United States of appro- 22 priate jurisdiction- 23 (A) to enjoin further such violation by the 24 defendant; or 25 (B) to obtain civil penalties.
+7 (2) Effect on other state laws.-Except 8 as provided in paragraph (1), this Act shall not be 9 construed to preempt or limit any provision of any 10 State law, including any State consumer protection 11 law, any State law relating to acts of fraud or decep- 12 tion, and any State trespass, contract, or tort law.
+13 (b) Enforcement by State Attorneys Gen- 14 ERAL.- 15 (1) In general.-In any case in which the at- 16 torney general of a State has reason to believe that 17 an interest of the residents of that State has been 18 adversely affected by any person who violates section 19 2, the attorney general of the State, may bring a 20 civil action on behalf of such residents of the State 21 in a district court of the United States of appro- priate jurisdiction- 22 2223 (A) to enjoin further such violation by the (A) to enjoin further such violation by the defendant; or

 1 (2) Maximum civil penalty.-Notwith- 2 standing the number of actions which may be 3 brought against a person under this subsection, a 4 person may not be liable for a total of more than 5 \$5,000,000 for a series of related violations of sec- 6 tion 2.
-7 (3) Intervention by the ftc.- 8 (A) Notice and intervention.-The at- 9 torney general of a State shall provide prior 10 written notice of any action under paragraph 11 (1) to the Commission and provide the Commis- 12 sion with a copy of the complaint in the action, 13 except in any case in which such prior notice is 14 not feasible, in which case the attorney general 15 shall serve such notice immediately upon insti- 16 tuting such action.
+7 (3) Intervention by the ftc.- 8 (A) NOTICE AND INTERVENTION.-The at- 9 torney general of a State shall provide prior 10 written notice of any action under paragraph 11 (1) to the Commission and provide the Commis- 12 sion with a copy of the complaint in the action, 13 except in any case in which such prior notice is 14 not feasible, in which case the attorney general 15 shall serve such notice immediately upon insti- 16 tuting such action.
 The Commission shall have 17 the right- 18 (i) to intervene in the action; 19 (ii) upon so intervening, to be heard 20 on all matters arising therein; and 21 (iii) to file petitions for appeal.
 22 (B) Limitation on state action while 23 FEDERAL ACTION IS PENDING.-If the Commis- 24 sion has instituted a civil action for violation of 25 section 2, no State attorney general may bring